 3. Software Updates on Older Hardware

 Another one of the primary reasons smartphones get slow over time is the outdatedness of the hardware.
-Newer devices are almost always based on the latest and most advanced generation of designing and manufacturing systems-on-chip.
+Newer devices are almost always based on the latest and most advanced generation of designing and manufacturing systems-on-a-chip.

 Developers of operating systems and apps intend to maximize the features and advantages of new chips and other similar hardware components.
 The result is that they release updated operating systems or apps that require more computational load than before.